Lateral medullary syndrome: Treatment

 Treatment for lateral medullary syndrome is dependent on how quickly it is identified.
 Treatment for lateral medullary syndrome involves focusing on relief of symptoms and active rehabilitation to help patients return to their daily activities.
 Many patients undergo speech therapy.
 Depressed mood and withdrawal from society can be seen in patients following the initial onslaught of symptoms.

 In more severe cases, a feeding tube may need to be inserted through the mouth or a gastrostomy may be necessary if swallowing is impaired.
 In some cases, medication may be used to reduce or eliminate residual pain.
 Some studies have reported success in mitigating the chronic neuropathic pain associated with the syndrome with anti-epileptics such as gabapentin.
 Long-term treatment generally involves the use of antiplatelets like aspirin or clopidogrel and statin regimen for the rest of their lives in order to minimize the risk of another stroke.
 Warfarin is used if atrial fibrillation is present.
 Other medications may be necessary in order to suppress high blood pressure and risk factors associated with strokes.
 A blood thinner may be prescribed to a patient in order to break up the infarction and reestablish blood flow and to try to prevent future infarctions.

 One of the most unusual and difficult to treat symptoms that occur due to Wallenberg syndrome are interminable, violent hiccups.
 The hiccups can be so severe that patients often struggle to eat, sleep and carry on conversations.
 Depending on the severity of the blockage caused by the stroke, the hiccups can last for weeks.
-Unfortunately there are very few successful medications available to mediate the inconvenience of constant hiccups.
+Unfortunately, there are very few successful medications available to remediate the inconvenience of constant hiccups.

 For dysphagia symptoms, repetitive transcranial magnetic stimulation has been shown to assist in rehabilitation.
 Overall, traditional stroke assessment and outcomes are used to treat patients, since lateral medullary syndrome is often caused by a stroke in the lateral medulla.

-Treatment for this disorder can be disconcerting because some individuals will always have residual symptoms due to the severity of the blockage as well as the location of the infarction.
-Two patients may present with the same initial symptoms right after the stroke has occurred, but after several months one patient may fully recover while the other is still severely disabled.
-This variation in outcome may be due to but not limited to the size of the infarction, the location of the infarction, and how much damage resulted from it.

 Prognosis

 The outlook for someone with lateral medullary syndrome depends upon the size and location of the area of the brain stem damaged by the stroke.
-Some individuals may see a decrease in their symptoms within weeks or months.
-Others may be left with significant neurological disabilities for years after the initial symptoms appeared.
-However, more than 85% of patients have seen minimal symptoms present at six months from the time of the original stroke, and have been able to independently accomplish average daily within a year.
+Some individuals may see a decrease in their symptoms within weeks or months, while others may be left with significant neurological disabilities for years after the initial symptoms appear.
+However, more than 85% of patients have seen minimal symptoms present at six months from the time of the original stroke, and have been able to independently accomplish average daily activities within a year.